ReDas: A Lightweight Architecture for Supporting Fine-Grained Reshaping and Multiple Dataflows on Systolic Array: Background and Motivation

-Although the systolic array architecture makes good use of the spatial data reuse and computation parallelism, it is still difficult to deal with diverse DNNs efficiently, resulting in low PE utilization.
-Computational characteristics of DNNs, such as channel size and filter size, vary significantly across different networks or even across different layers in one DNN model.
-There is no general configuration for a systolic array that achieves the optimal performance for all DNN workloads.
-As shown in Figure \ref{fig:example}, we obtain the optimal array size (height and width of the physical shape) and dataflow for various DNN models by traversing all combinations of array shapes and dataflows under the constraints of the total number of PEs ($\leq$ $2^{12}$ or $2^{14}$) and available dataflows (IS/OS/WS).
-The distribution shows that the optimal configurations for different DNN models are quite dispersive, necessitating a flexible systolic array to support fine-grained reshaping and multiple dataflows.
+While the systolic array architecture inherently exploits spatial data reuse and computation parallelism for DNN workloads, it still faces challenges in efficiently handling diverse DNNs which result in low PE utilization\cite{mapping}.
+This issue is caused by the significant variation in computational characteristics, such as channel size and filter size, across different networks or even layers within single DNN model.
+Consequently, there is no one-size-fits-all configuration for a systolic array that achieves the best performance across all DNN workloads.

+As shown in Figure \ref{fig:example}, we observe that the ideal\footnote{The "ideal" refers to the configuration that achieves the minimum execution time for the specific DNN layer.} array size (height and width of the physical shape) and dataflow (WS/OS/IS) vary from DNN layer to layer.
+To determine these ideal configurations, we explore all combinations of array shapes and dataflows within the constraints of the total number of PEs ($\leq$ $2^{12}$ or $2^{14}$) and available dataflows.
+The distribution of these configurations demonstrates a significant dispersion, highlighting the need for a flexible systolic array to support fine-grained reshaping and multiple dataflows.

 As shown in Figure \ref{fig:idea}, another case study is conducted to show the significant potential of the flexible systolic array.
-Under various DNN models, the execution time and the PE utilization are evaluated with a fixed 128 $\times$ 128 array, the optimal array shape under WS dataflow, the optimal dataflow under fixed shape, and the ideal configuration that combines both.
-The case study shows that the systolic array that simultaneously supports reshaping and multiple dataflows has a great potential to improve both the speedup and the PE utilization.
-Meanwhile, a fine-grained reshaping should be supported to approach the ideal configuration.
-Moreover, the effect is greatly reduced if only one latitude of reconfiguration is supported.
+We evaluate the execution time for running various DNN models in four situations.
+The case study shows that if the shape and the dataflow of an array can be ideally adapt to DNN models layer by layer, it can achieve more than 6.3$\times$ speedup against a $128\times 128$ fixed architecture for EfficientNet-B0.
+Moreover, the improvement is reduced if only one latitude of reconfiguration is supported.

-Recent works have studied the flexible systolic array architecture while none of them support both fine-grained reshaping and multiple dataflows.
-Planaria\cite{Planaria} proposes the omni-directional systolic array with WS dataflow that supports coarse-grained reshaping with only 5 different choices.
-However, fine-grained reshaping would require Planaria to partition the systolic array into 1$\times$1 sub-arrays, incurring the fragmentation of memory pods and the large design cost of all-to-all high-radix crossbars.
-Gemmini\cite{gemmini} designs a flexible PE structure that supports both OS and WS dataflows while the shape of systolic array is fixed.